nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

    Currently, nRF Connect for Cloud requires that communication is re-established to update the device's permission to send user data.
    The application must disconnect using :c:func:`nrf_cloud_disconnect` and then reconnect using :c:func:`nrf_cloud_connect`.

-When the device is successfully associated with a user on the cloud, subsequent connections to the cloud (also across power cycles) follow this sequence:
+When the device is successfully associated with a user on the cloud, subsequent connections to the cloud (also across power cycles) occur in the following sequence:

 .. msc::
    hscale = "1.3";